noahhefner/dotfiles/arch/README.md

 This will scale up the greeter UI by 200%, making it much more readable.

+For more `lightdm` configuration notes, see `/lightdm` in this repository.

 # Ungoogled Chromium

 Ungoogled Chromium does not have Wayland support enabled by default.
 After installing the package from the AUR, launch chromium with: